 The calculations were performed with the SYBYL-X and ChemAxom JChem software.
 CNS multiparameter optimization was applied.
 PAINS and toxicophore-containing compounds were removed by in-house medchem filters.
 All compounds are in stock.
 Compound cherry-picking and hit resupply are available.

 The Library is aimed to facilitate the CNS drug design projects and HTS efforts in the search for novel neurotherapeutics.
-Contact us at email@example.com for quotations and formatting options.
+A preplated set based on this Screening Library is also offered.
+For more details, please, consult our Pre-plated Focused Libraries.
+Please, contact us at firstname.lastname@example.org for quotations and formatting options.

 Figure 1.
 Compound selection workflow for the Life Chemicals CNS Screening Library.